tymaestro/Battleships-Game/README.md

 <img src="./docs/score-incrementation.png">
 <br>
 <br>
-Once either the player or the computer has hit all 5 ships, the program is complete and the appropriate winning message is displayed
+Once either the player or the computer has hit all 5 ships, the appropriate winning message is displayed and the program is complete

+Using the Run Program button in the Code Institute mock terminal, we can restart the game
 <br>
 <br>
 <img src="./docs/end-game.png">